 Felony DUI and Jail Time

-State law, facts surrounding the case, and judiciary discretion determine how a DUI is classified.
+State law, facts surrounding the case, and judiciary discretion determine how a DUI is classified as a felony or misdemeanor.

 While most initial DUIs are considered misdemeanors, some are classified as felonies.
 A typical felony DUI involves a driver who injured or killed someone else while under the influence.
 Drivers who accumulate a certain number of points on the driver license within a short period may also be sentenced to jail time if convicted of DUI.